JiM in the News

 Trump administration puts DEI at center of latest legal fight in San Diego family separation case

-Government alleges contracted service provider's DEI program violates civil rights laws, while attorneys linked to separated migrant families say administration is trying to undermine settlement
+Government alleges contracted service provider's DEI program violates civil rights laws, while attorneys linked to separated migrant families say administration is trying to undermine settlement.
+Featuring Justice in Motion Legal Director, Nan Schivone.

 Wall Street Journal, February 10, 2025